nextuav/nextuav-docs/docs/launchpad/privacy-policy.md

 Usage Data is collected automatically when using the Service.

-Usage Data may include information such as Your Device's Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that You visit, the time and date of Your visit, the time spent on those pages, unique device identifiers and other diagnostic data.
+Usage Data may include information such as Your Device's Internet Protocol address (e.g. IP address), the type of mobile device You use, Your mobile device unique ID, Your mobile operating system, crash reports of our Service, the screens of our Service that You visit, the time and date of Your visit, the time spent on those screens, unique device identifiers and other diagnostic data.

-When You access the Service by or through a mobile device, We may collect certain information automatically, including, but not limited to, the type of mobile device You use, Your mobile device unique ID, the IP address of Your mobile device, Your mobile operating system, the type of mobile Internet browser You use, unique device identifiers and other diagnostic data.

-We may also collect information that Your browser sends whenever You visit our Service or when You access the Service by or through a mobile device.
+We may also collect information that Your mobile device sends whenever You visit our Service.

 ### Use of Your Personal Data

-The Company may use Personal Data for the following purposes:
+UrbanMatrix may use Personal Data for the following purposes:

 - __To provide and maintain our Service__, including to monitor the usage of our Service.